mehulagg/gitlab/doc/user/infrastructure/index.md

 ## Quick Start

-The easiest way to setup a simple Terraform project integration, would be using the following `.gitlab-ci.yml`.
+The easiest way to setup a simple Terraform project integration, since GitLab 13.5, would be using the following `.gitlab-ci.yml`:

 ```yaml
 include: